Skip to content

 Adrian Mühlroth

 With more than 3.5 million units sold in just four days, the Switch 2 is Nintendo’s fastest-selling gaming system.
-It surpasses the PlayStation 5, which held the previous record with 3.4 million units in the first four weeks.
-Given the sheer number of new devices on the market, it’s no surprise that several users are reporting issues online.
+This surpasses the PlayStation 5, which held the previous record with 3.4 million units in the first four weeks.
+Given the sheer number of new devices on the market, it’s no surprise that several users are voicing issues online.
 The Switch 2 dock is also affected.

 Not only does the Switch 2 come with significantly stronger hardware than its predecessor–Nintendo has also greatly enhanced the included dock.
 Active cooling improves performance in docked mode, allowing the console to output up to 4K resolution at 30 frames per second (fps).
-New to the dock is the Ethernet port, intended to provide a more stable internet connection during Smash tournaments.
+The Ethernet port is also new, intended to provide a more stable internet connection during Smash tournaments.
 However, users are experiencing issues with it.

 According to a Famiboards post, a support representative indicated that Nintendo is aware of the issue.
 The affected user was asked to send in the entire system, including the Switch 2 and Joycons.
-TECHBOOK has requested a statement from Nintendo regarding the incident but has not yet received a response.
+TECHBOOK has requested a statement from Nintendo regarding the incident but has yet to receive a response.

 Unclear Whether It’s a Hardware or Software Issue

 The fact that Nintendo support is requesting the system, including the dock and Switch 2, to be sent in suggests a hardware defect.
 Considering the more than 3.5 million devices already in circulation, this wouldn’t be unusual.
 A possible cause could be the Ethernet controller chips built into the dock.
-It’s possible that defective units are circulating and overheating–which, in the worst case, renders the port unusable.
-At least that’s what users on Reddit suspect, though there is no concrete evidence yet.
+Defective units might circulate and overheat–rendering the port unusable in the worst-case scenario.
+At least, that’s what users on Reddit suspect, though there is no concrete evidence yet.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.